nmenezes0/pyladies-streamlit-app/README.md

 # PyLadies Lithuania - Sample Streamlit app

 This is a skeleton Streamlit app for the PyLadies workshop at PyConLT 2025.
+See below for how to get started running the app.

 ## Getting started